Employment at Family Violence Agencies

 Client: Northwest Assistance Ministries

-- Plan intervention, identify, and link clients to appropriate community resources.
+- Plan interventions, identify and link clients to appropriate community resources as needed.

 - All other duties as assigned.

 Bachelor’s degree in social work or related field.

 Master’s degree preferred.

 Experience in public speaking.

 Experience in working with youth groups and at-risk youth.